Why Sleep Deprivation Makes Work Dangerous

 Lifting the Veil on Work Accidents & Sleep Deprivation

-A single sleep-deprived worker is more prone to causing an accident, but that likelihood increased exponentially when almost two out of three workers are suffering from sleep deprivation.
-Employers must make sure that their workers are getting the rest they deserve—this means avoiding overworking them at all costs.
-Hard work and long hours are never good reasons to cause lives to be risked.
+A single sleep-deprived worker is more prone to causing an accident, but the risk increases exponentially when nearly two out of three workers suffer from sleep deprivation.
+Employers must ensure their workers get the rest they need by avoiding overworking them at all costs.

 Categories